Jasoncheung94/url-shortener/README.md

 make test
 ```

 This will run all the tests, including those with race detection enabled.
+In addition you can build a HTML report that shows code not covered by tests.

 ## Additional Notes

 To ensure high availability of our counter, we can use Redis's built-in replication features.
 Redis Enterprise, for example, provides automatic failover and cross-region replication.
 For additional durability, we can periodically persist the counter value to a more durable storage system.
-This repo maintains a simple redis instance for local testing.
+This project maintains a simple redis instance for local testing.

 ## License